 US Data?
 What US data can they be talking about?
 GM, Chrysler and Ford posted huge additional losses. http://news.yahoo.com/s/ap/20090402/ap_on_bi_ge/world_markets

 The article then went on to say some very surprising things: “Nearly every sector in Asia charged higher, with carmakers like. and Nissan Motor Co. rallying on U.S. auto figures that were less dismal than feared.”
 Really, rallying on US auto figures – just what were those figures?
 Less dismal?
 They seem very dismal to me – after all you didn’t expect car sales to be zero did you?

 ‘Investors were encouraged after U.S. car sales jumped by nearly 25 percent last month from February, beating the typical rise and underpinning hopes of a turnaround in the American auto market — critical for Asia’s giant auto companies.’
 What?
 Auto sales “jumped” by 25% last month – I don’t believe it, do you?
 (I don’t believe it for good reason – I know the real numbers).

 “A rebound in pending U.S. home sales in February from a record low, as well as improving manufacturing activity, added to a growing belief the most severein decades may be moving close to a bottom.’
 What?
 Housing sales are up?
 Where?
 By whose count?
 Manufacturing activity is up?
-By what measure and whose numbers.
+By what measure and whose numbers?
 I’ll provide the unvarnished numbers shortly …..

 “Still, the upbeat evidence distracted investors from more sobering news the U.S.continued to shed hundreds of thousands of jobs last month — a worrisome sign as investors brace for Friday’s report on nationwide job cuts.”
-Yes, those pesky unemployment numbers – preliminary projections announced yesterday were absolutely awful – the specifics to follow.
+Yes, those pesky unemployment numbers – preliminary projects announced yesterday were absolutely awful – specifics to follow.

 You can imagine my surprise when 3/4 of the way through this same article the following sentence appears,